HigherOrderCO/Kind/DOCUMENTATION.md

 The lambda (also called function) is the only computational primitive of Formality.
-Everything, from booleans, to list, to complex algorithms, data structures and mathematical proofs are compiled to lambdas.
+Everything, from booleans, to list, to complex algorithms, data structures, and mathematical proofs are compiled to lambdas.
 Technically, Formality's lambdas are affine lambdas, so variables bound in a lambda can be used at most once (this is not as restrictive as it might sound at first).